wp-plugins/scenechat-video-sharing-and-commenting-tool/readme.txt

 As a publisher focused tool, SceneChat is designed to drive traffic and engage users on your site, rather than on video portals or social networks.

 All user activity is recorded within SceneChat and displayed via easy to understand charts and graphs.
 Learn which content is attracting the most attention and which users are drawing in others.
-Comments are indexable by search engine (SEO friendly).
+Comments are indexable by search engines (SEO friendly).

 SceneChat helps grow your audience, boost website engagement and improve content discovery.